WHO? Tours are led by experienced, volunteer guides from a wide range of backgrounds.

 Take a leisurely stroll through this bucolic “Garden City” neighborhood, a suburban setting within the city limits.
-Learn how the Pennsylvania Railroad extension to this area, spearheaded by Henry Howard Houston in the 1880s, created this style-conscious development and later, with his son-in-law, George Woodward, continued it into the1920s.
-Explore this haven of late Victorian, Arts & Crafts, English Cotswalds and Modern residences and see how it emerged as a desirable and complete neighborhood.
-Meet on the south side of the south parking lot of Chestnut Hill Academy, across from the tennis courts on West Willow Grove Avenue.
+Learn how the Pennsylvania Railroad extension to this area, spearheaded by Henry Howard Houston in the 1880s, created this style-conscious development and later, with his son-in-law, George Woodward, continued it into the 1920s.
+Explore this haven of late Victorian, Arts & Crafts, English Cotswolds and Modern residences and see how it emerged as a desirable and complete neighborhood.
+Meet outside Springside Chestnut Hill Academy, across from the tennis courts on West Willow Grove Avenue (map).

 HISTORIC HADDONFIELD (CAMDEN COUNTY)

 Enjoy the charms of historic Main Street USA and the tree-lined streets of elegant homes.
 Learn how this New Jersey suburb grew from Native American trails into a Quaker community whose 18th century structures still grace the town.
 Meet at 343 Kings Highway, East in front of the Haddonfield Historical Society.